A Relational Program Logic with Data Abstraction and Dynamic Framing: Conclusion

 The programmer's perspective articulated by Hoare is about a single module and client, distinguishing inside versus outside.
 The general case, with state based encapsulation for a hierarchy of modules, requires a precise definition of the boundaries within which a given execution step lies.
 While we build on prior work on state based encapsulation, we find that to support change of representation, the semantics of encapsulation needs to be formulated in terms of not only the context (hypotheses/library APIs) but also modular structure of what's already linked, via the dynamic call chain embodied by the runtime stack.
 This novel formulation of an extensional semantics for encapsulation against dependency is subtle (Def.~\ref{def:valid}), yet it remains amenable to simple enforcement.
-Our relational assertions are first-order and, as proof of concept, we demonstrate that they can be used to mechanically verify modules and clients via SMT-based automatic verifiers.
+Our relational assertions and verification conditions for modules and clients are first-order.
+As proof of concept, we demonstrate that they can be effectively used in an auto-active SMT-based verification prototype.

+To a great extent, the three goals in Section~\ref{sec:intro} have been achieved.
+Beyond this progress, for foundational justification one might like to machine check the soundness proofs.
+For automation, one could explore techniques for inferring alignment conditions and relational invariants~\cite{ShemerGSV19,UnnoTerauchiKoskinen21}.

+Apropos completeness of the logic, the ordinary notion of completeness is that valid relational judgments are provable (relative to validity of entailments).
+Completeness in this sense is an immediate consequence of completeness of the underlying unary logic together with the presence of a single rule (like \rn{rEmb}) that lifts unary judgments to relational ones~\cite{Francez83,BartheDArgenioRezk,BartheDR11}---provided that unary assertions can express relations.
+That proviso is easy to establish for simple imperative programs, by using renamed variables.
+For pointer programs, expressing a relation as an assertion can be done using separating conjunction~\cite{BartheDArgenioRezk}, but to do so using only FO assertions requires a complicated encoding~\cite{Naumann06esorics}.
+The recently introduced notion of alignment completeness~\cite{NagasamudramN21} is better than ordinary completeness as a way to evaluate relational logics.
+We have not yet investigated completeness for either unary or relational region logic.